mattbierner/blog.mattbierner.com/_posts/2019-10-25-10-years-stack-overflow-learnings.md

 - One about some obscure graph theory work.
 Maybe a hundred people in the entire world can answer it.
 I post a few paragraphs and some example code that explains what the issue is and how to solve it.

 Over five years, the first answer gets viewed five million times and accumulates 2000 upvotes.
-The second meanwhiles gets 300 views and two measly upvotes.
+The second meanwhile gets 300 views and two measly upvotes.

 This feels deeply unfair in some sense.
 Why reward what is essentially being in the right place at the right time?
 (Not that it's all luck mind you; understanding the game is a huge leg up too.)
 On the other hand, the first question actually helped a heck of a lot more people than the second ever did.
 Perhaps we should recognize that in some way, although is the correct recognition really a heaping of "reputation"?

 That's why I consider Stack Overflow's "reputation" to be more a measure of impact.
 Real reputation can't be measured in a simple points based system, reputation emerges from the community.
-Who's advice do I listen to, who do I see helping others, who do I trust?
+Whose advice do I listen to, who do I see helping others, who do I trust?
 That's probably going to be different people too depending on whether I'm working on PHP vs iOS.

 Having said that, I'm not sure what Stack Overflow should do about this.
 Would users be as motivated if they only earned "Tricky Dick Fun Points" instead of "reputation"?
 Would they still engage as much if there were no points system at all?
 Honestly, probably not.
 And the myth that Stack Overflow's "reputation" equals real reputation does not just benefit Stack Overflow but also its most active users.
 Who doesn't like boosting their reputation after all?
 Only Spock.